 Important: This is not a course to take for easy credit.
 It is extremely challenging, and there is an incredible amount of information for you to learn and to remember.
 No two problems look alike.
 Watching me do tax problems in class might be fun (but probably isn't), however, it won't help you do tax problems on your own.

 My number one hint is: Practice.
-That is also my number two and three hint.
+That is also my number two, three and four hints:

-PRACTICE PRACTICE
+PRACTICE PRACTICE PRACTICE